-Putting fake news to bed: How Airweave took center stage at Tokyo 2020
+An unexpected star of the Games: the Olympians’ beds

 The narrative was swept under the rug by the coronavirus pandemic until just before the start of the postponed Games, when a now-debunked New York Post article and tweets by American distance runner Paul Chelimo brought the issue back to the forefront.

-Rather than attempting to insert itself into the conversation and risk getting drowned out by more viral posts, Airweave waited — and its patience was rewarded a day after after Chelimo’s initial thread, when Irish gymnast Rhys McClenaghan posted a video of himself jumping on his bed, saying rumors regarding the beds’ lack of sturdiness were “fake news.”
+Rather than attempting to insert itself into the conversation and risk getting drowned out by more viral posts, Airweave waited — and its patience was rewarded a day after Chelimo’s initial thread, when Irish gymnast Rhys McClenaghan posted a video of himself jumping on his bed, saying rumors regarding the beds’ lack of sturdiness were “fake news.”

 “We worried about what the athletes would say, but when McClenaghan’s video came out, all the other athletes also started jumping on them and they all said the beds were fine,” Takaoka recalled.
 “And that’s why we felt comfortable putting out a statement touting the strength of the beds.”